Veering branched surfaces, surgeries, and geodesic flows: Surgeries on veering branched surfaces

-Suppose we are in the situation of the lemma.
+In the setting of \Cref{lemma:inv}, we call $A$ an \textit{equivariant connecting annulus}.
 Let $\alpha$ and $\beta$ be the boundary components of $A$, and let $N$ be a neighborhood of $A$ as described above which is in addition preserved by $\iota$.
 Let $n$ be the number of arcs in the branch locus of $N \cap B$ which meet $\alpha$; this is the same as the number of arcs which meet $\beta$, because of the symmetry from $\iota$.
 Let $m$ be the number of arcs in the branch locus of the intersection between $B$ and the half regular neighborhood of $\alpha$ lying on the opposite side as $N$; again this is the same as that for $\beta$ by symmetry.
-Moreover, the fact that no components of the fixed point set of $\iota$ lies in $B$ implies that $n$ is even.
+Moreover, the fact that no component of the fixed point set of $\iota$ lies in $B$ implies that $n$ is even.